leoal2/USEEIO_CARB_Runner/README.md

 This project is maintained by staff at the California Air Resources Board (CARB).

-For questions, please contact [leoal2 on GitHub](https://github.com/leoal2).
+For questions, please contact embodiedcarbon@arb.ca.gov.